darius/cant/overview.md

 Conversely, a primitive 'source' reads from an input file.
 (See [source.cant](https://github.com/darius/cant/blob/master/abcs/00-primordia/types/source.cant).
 There's no trait yet because I haven't had occasion to define new source types.)
-When a source reaches end-of-file, it returns an object for which `(eof? x)` is true.
+When a source reaches end-of-file, it returns a special object for which `(eof? x)` is true.

 Standard input is named `stdin`, and yes, that's an uncanty name and that sucks and I don't know what to call it.
 I'm sort of balking at